 - Apathetic Citizens: Played with.
 Most people won't lift a finger to help you in your quest save for the merchants and the trainers, but everybody will react if you or an enemy hit them.
 Their reaction is...
 To ask you to stop hitting them or vaguely threaten you.

-- Awesome but Impractical: The Voodoo dolls shrinks down all the enemies on the screen and reduces them to a whooping 1 HP.
-The problem is that they're rarer than rare and the only guy who sells them wants 4 abundance horns for one.
-At their cheapest, horns cost 2 gold.
+- Awesome, but Impractical: The Voodoo dolls shrinks down all the enemies on the screen and reduces them to a whooping 1 HP.
+The problem is that they're rarer than rare and the only guy who sells them wants 4 "abundance horns" (gyros) for one.
+At their cheapest, gyros cost 2 gold.
 And gold (available only as single coins) is incredibly rare as a loot from fallen enemies.

 - Boring but Practical: Javelins and bombs.
 They do a fair amount of damage even against late-game enemies, are easily found anywhere and have a decent rate of fire.

 - Boss Battle: Plenty:

 - Advancing Boss of Doom: Inverted with Cerberus.
 In his case, you are the Advancing Boss of Doom since he blocks a large and very long corridor and your attacks make him slowly back off.

 - Attack Its Weak Point: Talos (not that one) is immune to all your attacks except for headshots...
 Which will make him drop it's helmet and reveal it's weakpoint: a cartoon target painted on it's ass.

 - Boss Corridor: Where you fight Cerberus.
 The corridor ends in a cliff above a pit of lava where the boss will fall once his healthbar is empty.

 - "Get Back Here!"
 Boss: The two giant boars and the Minotaur, due to the fact that you fight them in a labyrinth (a lush forest for the boars, the real Labyrinth for the Minotaur).
 Medusa counts too since she spends a lot of time flying around the Edge of the World.